 The fledgling Urban Air Mobility sector is advocating for the use of specialized low-altitude aircraft to move passengers and cargo across the skies over densely populated areas.
 This means everything from flying taxis to expanded drone parcel delivery service and even emergency medical response.

-Interest in this sector has grown substantially in recent years and is continuing to expand as we all dream of a world with urban air taxis flying us smoothly over the backlog of rush hour ground traffic below while generating a smaller carbon footprint.
-When that dream becomes a reality, it will be thanks to eVTOL aircraft technology.
+Interest in this sector has grown substantially in recent years and is continuing to expand as we all dream of a world with the option to use an autonomous air taxi to fly us smoothly over the backlog of rush hour ground traffic below while generating a smaller carbon footprint.
+When that dream becomes a reality, it will be thanks to eVTOL technology.

-eVTOL aircraft are powered by an electric form of propulsion.
+eVTOL aircraft are powered by distributed electric propulsion (DEP).
 Today’s prototype models typically use multiple advanced lithium-ion batteries to support short-distance flights of 50-200 miles.
-Battery modules are distributed into packs which run in parallel to power eVTOL aircraft.
+Battery modules are distributed into packs which run in parallel to power eVTOL.

 Fast charging technology will also come into play to get aircraft back in the air quickly after each flight.
 For example, Lilium, one of the industry leaders, is targeting a battery system that can recharge to 80 percent in just 15 minutes and 100 percent in 30 minutes.